 - Most patients need imaging (x-rays) as well as a physical examination of the area in order to determine exactly what they need.
 This imaging should be 3D in most cases, regular dental x-rays usually will not help.
 This is why it is impossible to give prices over the phone – we do not know what needs to be done.

 - Prices also depend on insurance coverage.
 Some insurance plans cover a part of the cost of dental implants and crowns, others offer a discounted fee to a patient.

 Request a Consultation on the Cost of Dental Implants

-For all of these reasons the most practical way to go is come into our office for a complimentary evaluation and treatment planning.
+For all of these reasons the most practical way to go is come into our office for an evaluation and treatment planning.
 Anyone who can quote you dental implant pricing and/or costs “over the phone” is not being honest.
 The patient must be evaluated, and a treatment plan must be established.
 Your best course of action is to be evaluated by more than one physician, get a cost estimate, and make an educated determination of which specialist will be right for you, your teeth, and your budget.